I am a capable mom.

 I’ve said it before, I am trying to do the opposite of my initial reactions, stop imposing so many rules.

 When plans are presented, spontaneous or not, I try and make my head nod no matter what is rising in my throat.
 My counters are lined with a layer of dishes, which still is a big mental block for me (ahem, recovering perfectionist) and I’m trying to fill every single day with something fun out of the house, or something new, or something messy for the kids.

-When my husbands asks to do something now I tell him he doesn’t need my permission but if he took a kid along that would be cool too.
+When my husbands asks to do something now I see his motive isn’t to make my life harder.
 I know his heart gets tired too and he needs a break as much as me.
 We try to each get an afternoon to ourselves on his days off, which has given me some guaranteed space to do whatever fills my heart.
 What do you do that fills your heart?

-Ironically along with this new found YES-NESS my two and a half year old has found an adoration of NO-NESS, or as he puts it NO WAAAY!
-All my health inspector ways; motivating-action-in-others; trying to influence change has been wrung dry and I need some new approaches.
+Ironically along with this newfound YES-NESS my two and a half-year-old has found an adoration of NO-NESS, or as he puts it NO WAAAY!
+All my health inspector ways; motivating-action-in-others and trying to influence change has been wrung dry and I need some new approaches.
 Even if it is something he enjoys (like school, or playing outside) he still refuses to do it and runs away.
 Getting dressed, shoes on, out the door, it is all met with adamant turndowns.
 Don’t even get me started on trying to get him back home and into the house.
 Any tips mamas?

 Do me a favour.
 Finish this sentence about you as a mother.
 Even if you don’t fully believe it yet, state it aloud and own it.
 What is a struggle that has draped over your heart, been a block in your thinking, held you back?